HenrivantSant/swift-docs/docs/security/authorization.md

 Abstain is relevant when the voter has no possible answer.
 E.g. the Authenticated Voter has no clue when there's asked for a vote on a User Role.
 In this case the voter would abstain from voting.

 The component comes with default Voters on User Roles and User Authentication.
-No need to write custom Voters on this subject if you're adding major extended functionality in that area.
+No need to write custom Voters on this subject if you're not adding major extended functionality in that area.

 ```php
 declare(strict_types=1);